Ninaadlasrado/ninaadlasrado.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in the Integrative Biomedical Sciences (IBMS) program at the University of Nebraska-Lincoln.
-I am currently pursuing my graduate education under the mentorship of [Dr.Jay Reddy] (https://jayreddy.unl.edu/research), a distinguished Professor in the field of T-cell Immunology.
+I am currently pursuing my graduate education under the mentorship of [Dr.Jay Reddy](https://jayreddy.unl.edu/research), a distinguished Professor in the field of T-cell Immunology.

 Research Interests:
 ======